 He succeeded by adding yeast, charcoal filtering and aging in white oak barrels.
 Bacardí and his brother opened their distillery in Santiago de Cuba, where fruit bats lived in the rafters, later inspiring their logo.

 Over the years different family members took over the business, adapting it along the way.
 The company survived the Cuban War of Independence and the subsequent US occupation, but closed their New York bottling plant during Prohibition.
-In the 1930s, they expanded operations into Mexico, Puerto Rico and later the United States.
-The Cuban Revolution and Fidel Castro caused the Bacardí family to flee and eventually move the business out of Cuba.

 In 1937, Bacardi found their new home at Casa Bacardi in Cataño, a suburb of San Juan, Puerto Rico.
 The Art Deco building is listed on the National Register of Historic Places and exhibits the eye for design found throughout Bacardi properties.
-The Art Deco building in Havana and Casa Bacardi in Miami, Florida are also architecturally unique.
-The tasting room at the Puerto Rico distillery, pictured above, is inspired by a bat taking flight.

 What started as one type of rum has now expanded into an empire, which carries dozens of types of rum, including flavored and aged varieties, all identified with the iconic bat.
-Bacardi also now owns other brands of top-shelf liquor, including Dewar’s, Bombay Sapphire, Grey Goose and St. Germain.
+Bacardi also now owns other brands of top-shelf liquor, including Dewar’s, Bombay Sapphire, Grey Goose, and St. Germain.

-A visit to Casa Bacardi in Puerto Rico, where the majority of the distillation is now done, is a fascinating way to understand how a family operation became a multimillion dollar company.
+A visit to Casa Bacardi in Puerto Rico, where the majority of the distillation is now done, is a fascinating way to understand how a family operation became a multimillion-dollar company.
 The tour will end with a lesson on how to make Bacardi’s classic cocktails and the chance to purchase ingredients to take home.

 Getting to the Bacardi Distillery

 Visiting Casa Bacardi is free and open to the public.
 You’ll receive two tickets for tastings, which offer you the chance to order a cocktail from the list of selections, including rum punch and Cuba Libre, or mix your own from their selections.
-A 45 minute tour of the property is also included.
+A 45-minute tour of the property is also included.

 Many cruises offer an excursion to the Bacardi distillery, but it’s easy enough to do on your own.
 From Old San Juan, walk to Pier 2 and purchase tickets for both ways for $0.50 each way per adult.
 Upon exiting the ferry terminal, walk to the right past the parking lot and you’ll see a deck with taxi vans lined up to take you to the Bacardi distillery.
 This will cost you $3-5 per adult each way.